scipy/scipy/doc/source/building/windows.rst

 ===============================
-Building From Source on Windows
+Building from source on Windows
 ===============================

 .. contents::